 In the Great Smoky Mountains National Park

 The Great Smoky Mountains National Park’s most visited destination, Cades Cove, is nestled in a scenic valley surrounded by mountain peaks that reach 5,500 feet and plush forests filled with trails.
 Abrams Falls is one of the most popular trails in Cades Cove.
 It leads to a picturesque waterfall with a 20-foot drop to a pool and stream below located on Abrams Creek.
+We offer Cades Cove cabins that are perfect for your Smoky Mountain Vacations.

 Cades Cove, a 6,800-acre valley is located approximately 31 miles away from Pigeon Forge, Tennessee.
 Cades Cove offers an area perfect for discovering breathtaking landscapes, a 4,000 open acre area to observe diverse wildlife, nineteenth century historic buildings including churches and pioneer log cabins and numerous outdoor activities to explore all of Cades Cove scenic routes!